Makr91/zoneweaver-api/docs/guides/authentication.md

 # Authentication Guide
 {: .no_toc }

-Learn how to set up and manage API keys for secure access to the ZoneWeaver API.
+Learn how to set up and manage API keys for secure access to the ZoneweaverAPI.

 ## Table of contents
 {: .no_toc .text-delta }